Eligibility to Apply

 - After the supervisory resources and the eligibility to apply have been confirmed, you can submit the application to LUT Doctoral School for processing it further.

-- For detailed information on the application process and school-level instructions, please see the section Application Procedures in Doctoral Programmes.
+- For detailed information on the application process and school-level instructions, please see the section Application Processes of Doctoral Programmes (top right-hand corner of this page).

 - Please fill in the form Expression of Interest.
 It is used for getting necessary information e.g. on educational background, funding and research interests of potential candidates.
 On the basis of that information it is possible to check if suitable supervisory resources are available.

-- LUT does not grant scholarships for doctoral studies.
+- LUT University does not grant scholarships for doctoral studies.

 - Submitted forms will be processed approximately every second month.